Shivaprakash-NP/Leetcode-Manager/Leetcode/Topicwise/Shortest_Path/Medium/1334_Find_the_City_With_the_Smallest_Number_of_Neighbors_at_a_Threshold_Distance/explanation.md

     }
     return ans;
     ```
-    This section iterates through each city (`i`) and counts the number of cities (`c`) reachable within the `distanceThreshold`.
-It keeps track of the city with the minimum count (`rec`) and its index (`ans`).
-The final `ans` is returned.
+    This section iterates through each city (`i`).
+For each city, it counts the number of cities (`c`) reachable within the `distanceThreshold`.
+The city with the minimum count (`rec`) is stored in `ans`, which is ultimately returned.

 **5. Time and Space Complexity:**

-* **Time Complexity:** O(n³), dominated by the Floyd-Warshall algorithm which has a cubic time complexity.
-The final iteration to count reachable cities is O(n²).
+* **Time Complexity:** O(n³), dominated by the Floyd-Warshall algorithm, which has cubic time complexity.
+The final iteration to count neighbors is O(n²).
+However, O(n³) is the dominant factor.

-* **Space Complexity:** O(n²), due to the adjacency matrix `map`.
+* **Space Complexity:** O(n²), due to the `map` matrix which stores shortest path distances between all pairs of cities.
+The space used by other variables is negligible compared to the matrix.

-In summary, this Java code efficiently solves the problem using the Floyd-Warshall algorithm for all-pairs shortest paths and then performs a linear scan to find the city satisfying the given condition.
-The cubic time complexity is inherent to the all-pairs shortest path problem, and the quadratic space complexity is necessary to represent the graph's adjacency matrix.
+The solution is efficient for moderately sized graphs.
+For extremely large graphs, more advanced algorithms might be necessary to reduce the cubic time complexity.